bekscode/potion-shop/README.md

 file: about.html
 line: 1-168 added the about page with styling and layout matching

 E.  Add a sample inventory appropriate for your chosen store to the application.
 You should have five parts and five products in your sample inventory and should not overwrite existing data in the database.

 file: BootStrapData.java

 line: 32 & 39 added inhousePartRepo

 line: 47 added if statement to prevent duplicates of inhouse and outsourced parts

 line: 50-145 added inhouse and outsourced parts to database

 line: 147 added if statement to prevent duplicates for products

 line: 150-163 added and saved products to the database

 Note: Make sure the sample inventory is added only when both the part and product lists are empty.
 When adding the sample inventory appropriate for the store, the inventory is stored in a set so duplicate items cannot be added to your products.
 When duplicate items are added, make a “multi-pack” part.

 F.  Add a “Buy Now” button to your product list.

-Your “Buy Now” button must meet each of the following parameters:
-•  The “Buy Now” button must be next to the buttons that update and delete products.
-•  The button should decrement the inventory of that product by one.
-It should not affect the inventory of any of the associated parts.
-•  Display a message that indicates the success or failure of a purchase.
+created new file: BuyProductController.java

+line: 1-53 created the Buy Now button for the mainscreen

+created new file: buysuccess.html

+line: 1-13 added "Your purchase was successful." response for successful purchase with Buy Now button

+created new file: buyfailure.html

+line: 1-13 added "Purchase failed" response for unsuccessful purchase with Buy Now button

+file: mainscreen.html

+line: 203 added "Buy Now" button next to the "Add" and "Delete" buttons of the Product section on the mainscreen

 G.  Modify the parts to track maximum and minimum inventory by doing the following:
-•  Add additional fields to the part entity for maximum and minimum inventory.
-•  Modify the sample inventory to include the maximum and minimum fields.
-•  Add to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values.
-•  Rename the file the persistent storage is saved to.
-•  Modify the code to enforce that the inventory is between or at the minimum and maximum value.

 H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following:
 •  Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.